Normandy landings: Bombardment

-Bombing of Normandy began around midnight with more than 2,200 British, Canadian, and U.S. bombers attacking targets along the coast and further inland.
+Bombing of Normandy began around midnight with more than 2,200 British, Canadian, and US bombers attacking targets along the coast and further inland.
 The coastal bombing attack was largely ineffective at Omaha, because low cloud cover made the assigned targets difficult to see.
 Concerned about inflicting casualties on their own troops, many bombers delayed their attacks too long and failed to hit the beach defences.
 The Germans had 570 aircraft stationed in Normandy and the Low Countries on D-Day, and another 964 in Germany.

 Minesweepers began clearing channels for the invasion fleet shortly after midnight and finished just after dawn without encountering the enemy.
 The Western Task Force included the battleships Arkansas, Nevada, and Texas, plus eight cruisers, twenty-eight destroyers, and one monitor.
 The Eastern Task Force included the battleships Ramillies and Warspite and the monitor Roberts, twelve cruisers, and thirty-seven destroyers.
 Naval bombardment of areas behind the beach commenced at 05:45, while it was still dark, with the gunners switching to pre-assigned targets on the beach as soon as it was light enough to see, at 05:50.
 Since troops were scheduled to land at Utah and Omaha starting at 06:30 (an hour earlier than the British beaches), these areas received only about 40 minutes of naval bombardment before the assault troops began to land on the shore.